 Identifying Female Kestrels

-Female kestrels are easily identified by their rufous-colored head, wings, and backs, with black barring.
+Female kestrels are easy to identify by their rufous-coloring on their head, wings, and backs, with black barring.

 The female’s wings lack the male’s blue-gray color.

 Its rufous tail has barring with a shorter black band near the top of its tail.

 Their wing coverts and tail are rufous-brown, with black barring.

 Females are pale buff below with blurry rufous-brown streaks on their underside.
 (Female kestrels don’t have dark dots like the males).

 Juveniles and adult females are nearly identical to each other and are difficult to identify in the field.